-Stacey is a Technical Advisor that prepares and prosecutes patent applications for clients in the biotechnology and pharmaceutical industries.
-She has worked with clients in a wide range of technology areas in the life sciences including pharmaceutical formulations, small molecules, antibodies, protein therapeutics, viral therapeutics, and therapeutic methods in molecular and cellular biology.
+Stacey is a Patent Agent that prepares and prosecutes patent applications for clients in the biotechnology and pharmaceutical industries.
+She works with clients in a wide range of technology areas in the life sciences, including pharmaceutical formulations, small molecules, antibodies, protein therapeutics, viral therapeutics, and molecular and cellular biology therapeutic methods.

-Prior to joining Haley Guiliano, she interned and consulted for CURE Pharmaceutical where she assisted with prior art searches, patentability, and patent applications related to formulations and methods of manufacturing.
+Stacey entered the field of IP through an internship and consulting position at CURE Pharmaceutical.
+There, she assisted with prior art searches, patentability, and patent applications related to formulations and manufacturing methods.

-Prior to pursuing her career in intellectual property, Stacey was a Postdoctoral Scientist at Cedars-Sinai Medical Center researching various treatments for breast cancer and mechanisms that drive triple-negative breast cancer progression.
-Stacey earned her Ph.D. from Case Western University where she studied the molecular mechanism of hepatic alpha-tocopherol (vitamin E) transport.
-Her thesis study revealed that alpha-tocopherol and membrane lipids dynamically affect the localization of the alpha-tocopherol transfer protein (TTP) localization, and mutations in TTP affect protein-lipid interaction.
-Previous to pursuing her doctoral degree, Stacey earned her B.S. in Biotechnology from Rutgers University.
-As a George H. Cook Honors Program scholar, she performed undergraduate research studying vitamin A metabolism in the prostate epithelium.
+Prior to pursuing her career in intellectual property, Stacey was a Postdoctoral Scientist at Cedars-Sinai Medical Center, researching various treatments for breast cancer and mechanisms driving triple-negative breast cancer progression.
+Her Ph.D. research investigated the molecular mechanism of hepatic alpha-tocopherol (vitamin E) transport revealed that alpha-tocopherol and membrane lipids dynamically affect the localization of the alpha-tocopherol transfer protein (TTP) localization, and mutations in TTP affect protein-lipid interaction.